wp-plugins/wordpress-bootstrap-css/readme.txt

 Yes, but only in the case of Yahoo!
 YUI 2, and Twitter Bootstrap CSS.

-= What's the reason for the Host Like Toast menu? =
+= What's the reason for the Worpit menu? =

 We're planning on releasing more plugins in the future and they'll use much of the same code base.
 In this way we hope to minimize extra and unnecessary code and give your website a far superior browsing experience without